shrockw/cs257/README.md

 Usage: python cl.py --search --include_ingredients <ingredients> --omit_ingredients <ingredients>

 #To get a random recipe by specifying how many to return
-or python cl.py --random <number>
+python cl.py --random <number>

 #To get usage information
-or python cl.py --help
+python cl.py --help

 Additional info:
 --search or --s: Search for a specific recipe.